ridvandemir/ansible-lab/README.md

 Objective

 The Ansible Lab project aimed to automate the deployment and configuration of Splunk Enterprise components using Ansible.
-This lab focused on streamlining the setup of Splunk Search Head, Indexer, and Universal Forwarder across multiple servers.
+This lab focused on streamlining the setup of Splunk Search Head, Indexer, Deployment Server and Universal Forwarders across multiple servers.
 By leveraging Ansible’s capabilities, the project emphasized efficient configuration management, automated deployments, and repeatable infrastructure provisioning of Splunk environments.

 Skills Learned